brandon-schabel/notey-md/README.md

-# Bun Markdown Notes App
+# Notey MD

+## A Zero Added Dependency File Based Markdown Notebook

 ## Quickstart

-Make sure you have bun installed.
+Make sure you have Bun installed.

 start the server: